20+ Fascinating Spring Animals that Kids Should Know About

 - Otters sport thicker fur in spring, which keeps them warm and helps them float effortlessly in water.

-- Feeling the gentle warmth, some animals decide it’s time to shed their dense winter coats.
+- Some animals feel the gentle warmth and decide it’s time to shed their dense winter coats (1).

-- Deer, in the midst of spring’s embrace, bring their fawns into the world, with these young ones often staying close to their mothers for a whole year.
+- Deer, in the midst of spring’s embrace, bring their fawns into the world.
+These young ones often stay close to their mothers for a year (2).

 - Spring doesn’t dawn simultaneously for everyone; its arrival varies based on where you are in the world.

-- Bunnies, always a symbol of life and renewal, often welcome multiple litters during this vibrant season.
+- Bunnies, always a symbol of life and renewal, often welcome multiple litters during this vibrant season (3).

-For kids, every spring day is an unfolding adventure, with these spring animals playing the heroes and heroines, sparking wonder, teaching life lessons, and filling young hearts with joy.
+For kids, every spring day is an unfolding adventure.
+These spring animals play the heroes and heroines, sparking wonder, teaching life lessons, and filling young hearts with joy.

 List Of Spring Animals with Their Names